This is where we begin.

 STEP 1: A Thoughtful Conversation

 We begin with a private consultation where we discuss your pregnancy, family environment, lifestyle, and expectations.
+This is not a form or a checklist.
+It is a real conversation about where you are and what you need.

 Before You Buy That Baby Walker, Read This: The Hidden Risks of Baby Walkers